dyuri/python_coding_guidelines/README.md

 Use [black](https://github.com/ambv/black) to format your code before commiting it into a repository.
 It can be [integrated](https://black.readthedocs.io/en/stable/editor_integration.html) into most ediors / IDEs as well.

+### pyenv

+To support multiple python versions, you can use [pyenv](https://github.com/pyenv/pyenv) to have multiple (and stable) versions installed.
+Using [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) it's easy to create virtualenvs based on a specific version of python.

+### pytest

+I like the simplicity of [pytest](http://pytest.org) tests. (w/ [pytest-cov](https://github.com/pytest-dev/pytest-cov)

+### tox

+[tox](https://tox.readthedocs.io/) can automatically create virtualenvs for the supported python versions and test your application in them.

+### Poetry

+[Poetry](https://python-poetry.org/) is (imho) currently the best dependency management + build + packageing tool for python.

+### mypy

+[mypy](http://mypy-lang.org/) is a static type checker for python [type hints](https://www.python.org/dev/peps/pep-0484/).
+Using it helps to prevent errors that are caused by the dynamic typing behaviour of python.

 ## Framework preferences

 * [Django](https://www.djangoproject.com/) - for full featured webapps with admin interface, user management and ORM for _free_